emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 The instructions for the work in GRASS can be found [here](/procedure/protocols/1-Research_Protocol_GRASS.pdf).
 Finding the centerlines of the river reach and corresponding valley was completed in GRASS.
 The first step in this process was to define the "reach" area for the point assigned for study and preprocess/create our layers to use in our digitization process.
 To do this, we used [this model](/procedure/code/visualize.gxm), created by Joe Holler.

 ![Shaded DEM](/results/maps/shadedDEM.png)
-An image of the shaded DEM created by the output of the visualize model.

 We then digitized the banks three separate times, each time in a new vector map, and did the same for the valley edges.
 In each new layer, the banks or valley edges of the river were digitized as new vector lines at 1:1500 scale.
 Two of the digitizations for both the banks and the valley layers were done using the slope layer, and the third used a hillshaded DEM as reference.